ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

-External-beam radiation therapy can be used as the only treatment, following surgery, or in combination with chemotherapy in the treatment of thymoma.
+External-beam radiation therapy can be used as the only treatment after surgery.
+Or, it may be combined with chemotherapy.
 For patients with later-stage disease, radiation therapy is often recommended after the thymoma has been surgically removed.

 Side effects from radiation therapy may include fatigue, mild skin reactions, difficulty swallowing, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.